-3. There are specific rules for spousal RRSP contributions
+4. What are the rules for spousal RRSP contributions?

 - The money belongs to your spouse.
-They control the account and when the money is withdrawn, it’s taxed as their income as long as certain conditions are met.
+They control the account, make the investment decisions and generally decide when to withdraw the money.
+It’s taxed as their income when they meet certain conditions.

 - You can contribute to an RRSP until the RRSP owner turns 71.
-Let’s say you're over 71 and can no longer contribute to your own RRSP, but your spouse is younger.
+Let’s say you're over 71 and can’t contribute to your own RRSP anymore, but your spouse is younger.
 In this case, you can both still benefit.
-If you still have earned income and RRSP contribution room, you can keep putting money in a spousal RRSP and defer your taxes while your spouse’s RRSP grows, until they turn 71.
+If you still have RRSP contribution room, you can keep putting money in a spousal RRSP.
+And you have reduced your taxes while your spouse’s RRSP grows, until they turn 71.

-It’s important to remember that spousal RRSPs are meant for long-term retirement savings, not short-term tax shelters.
-That’s why the government imposes a penalty if you withdraw money within three years of contributing to a spousal RRSP.
+Spousal RRSPs are for long-term, retirement savings.
+They’re not short-term tax shelters.
+That’s why the government imposes a penalty if you withdraw money early:

-Contributions must remain in the spousal RRSP for:
+Contributions must remain in the spousal RRSP for the:

-- and the next two calendar years to avoid being counted as income for the contributing spouse.
+- next two calendar years* to avoid counting that as income for the contributing spouse.